julien6387/supvisors/docs/xml_rpc.rst

             .. note::

-                If there is more than one element in the 'addresses' list, a conflict is in progress.
+                If there is more than one element in the 'identifiers' list, a conflict is in progress.

         .. automethod:: get_all_process_info()